 captured each cadet’s cumulative job evaluations ratings and military course grades over 4 years and reflected the cadets’ overall performance in meeting military training requirements (Lewis et al., 2005).
 The majority (70%) of this score was the force-distributed evaluation of the cadets’ job performances in each of their assigned followership or leadership roles.
 During their 11 terms, only 20% of cadets in any were allowed to receive an “A” rating, 40% of cadets were allowed to receive a “B,” and the remaining 40% earned a “C” or below during each grading event (Milan, Bourne, Zazanis, & Bartone, 2002).
 After each of the terms, cadets received a military development grade calculated by the following formula: 50% was assigned by their cadet company tactical officer (typically a US Army captain with legal command authority over a subgroup of 125 cadets), 30% was assigned by their immediate cadet boss, and 20% was assigned by their second- and third-level cadet bosses (Milan et al., 2002).
 Since cadets were typically in formal supervisory positions at all times apart from their first year at the Academy, “tactical officers and cadet supervisors are instructed to consider 12 behavioral domains in relation to the cadet’s leader performance” (Bartone et al., 2009, p.
 503).
 These include duty motivation, military bearing, planning and organizing, decision making, oral and written communication, delegating, supervising, developing subordinates, teamwork, influencing others, consideration for others, and professional ethics (U.S. Corps of Cadets, 1995), all of which were either direct or indirect expectations of Army officers (U.S. Army, 2019).”

-It turns out to be most predictive of promotions in the Army:
+The military GPA turns out to be most predictive of promotions in the Army:

 noncognitive characteristics drive MGPA and which of these are most predictive of future officer career outcomes.
 A few of the possibilities including conscientiousness, commitment, followership, charisma, technical skills, agreeableness, relationship strength, demographic similarity, etc.